The Fatal Love-Spot

 and part them on our flower bed

-and leave a trace of broken bread,
+and leave a piece of broken bread,

 for I have to take you tonight!

-and raised his mighty hand:
+and raised his mighty hand,

 'For years you've undermined my rule,